 The 100 Handed Season One: Into The Gloom

-Two women, tired of working dead end jobs, try their hand at the dark art of Bloodsinging.
+Two women, tired of working dead end jobs, try their hand at dark magic.
 When they kidnap a small boy for a ritual sacrifice, they learn that they have far more to worry about than the police.

-When a waitress’s friend goes missing, Wexler and V may be the only hope that she has of uncovering the culprit behind Small Rock’s recent disappearances.
+When a waitress’s friend goes missing, Wexler and V may be the only hope that she has of uncovering the culprit behind Small Rock’s recent kidnappings.

 Wexler and V attend a funeral.
-V learns more about the Madhouse’s operations.
+V learns more about occult operations.
 Vasquez gives them their next assignment.
 Wexler undergoes a challenging tattoo session.

 A small town in North Carolina suffers from an abnormal sleeping sickness.
 Wexler and V meet new people: an irate cop, a crazed townie, and a pompous rich boy.
 They receive a tip that’s a little too convenient.